MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Suspend-MailboxImportRequest.md

 Use the Suspend-MailboxImportRequest cmdlet to suspend an import request any time after the request was created, but before the request reaches the status of Completed.
 You can resume the move request by using the Resume-MailboxImportRequest cmdlet.

 NOTE: This cmdlet is no longer supported in Exchange Online.
-To import a .pst file in Exchange Online, see [Overview of importing your organization's PST files](https://docs.microsoft.com/microsoft-365/compliance/importing-pst-files-to-office-365).
+To import a .pst file in Exchange Online, see [Use network upload to import PST files](https://docs.microsoft.com/microsoft-365/compliance/use-network-upload-to-import-pst-files).

 This cmdlet is available only in the Mailbox Import Export role, and by default, the role isn't assigned to any role groups.
 To use this cmdlet, you need to add the Mailbox Import Export role to a role group (for example, to the Organization Management role group).
 For more information, see [Add a role to a role group](https://docs.microsoft.com/Exchange/permissions/role-groups#add-a-role-to-a-role-group).